tdwg/website/about/membership/index.md

 <button onclick="window.location.href='https://zohosecurepay.com/checkout/gbs628p-zw5vr6i66b3xr/Individual-TDWG-Membership-2023'" class="btn btn-secondary">Join TDWG as an individual!</button>

-Institutions and individuals needing to pay through a formal _quote/purchase order/invoice_ process should send an email with name, affiliation, address, and desired membership type `individual`/`institutional` to the [TDWG Treasurer](mailto:treasurer@tdwg.org?subject=Membership%20request).
+Institutions, as well as individuals who need to pay through a formal _quote/purchase order/invoice_ process, should request an invoice by sending an email with name, affiliation, address, and desired membership type `individual`/`institutional` to the [TDWG Treasurer](mailto:treasurer@tdwg.org?subject=Membership%20request).

 Invoices for membership dues can be paid: